ESSADIKINE/le-bon-hotel/readme.txt

 == Uninstall ==

-Removing the plugin through the WordPress UI deletes plugin options and custom metadata created by Le Bon Hotel.
+Removing the plugin through the WordPress UI deletes plugin options and custom metadata created by Virtual Maroc.